-The regulations for Part B of IDEA set forth separate procedures for State complaints and for due process complaints and hearings.
+The regulations for Part B of IDEA set forth separate procedures for State complaints and for due process complaint proceedings.
 As explained below, any individual or organization may file a State complaint alleging a violation of any Part B requirement by a school district, the State Educational Agency, or any other public agency.